 - 4 cups chopped fresh lettuce

-- 1 package rice vermicelli noodles cooked and cooled
+- 8 oz. rice vermicelli noodles cooked and cooled (a standard package size)

 - 2 carrots thinly sliced or cut julienne